-Air quality is essential to the health of humans, flora, and fauna in our community.
-Human activity affects air quality through the generation and the use of energy, both in the built environment and the transportation sector.
-Both the pollutants in the air we breath and the greenhouse gases emitted through energy production are a concern in the City of Bloomington.
-On the one hand, we cannot survive without oxygen (O_2) for much longer than three minutes, and health problems such as asthma, emphysema, lung cancer, and other respiratory disorders are associated with polluted air.
-On the other hand, energy production through the use of fossil fuels creates greenhouse gas emissions that lead to the global climate change, whose effects we have already seen throughout the world.

-Reducing pollution and particulate matter is directly beneficial to human health, but carbon dioxide (and related methane emissions) is the primary threat to a stable climate.
-Simple reduction in emissions through efficiency is an important strategy that our City should undertake in all processes.
-For instance, energy-efficient buildings and the use of alternative energy sources can reduce air emissions from the building sector.
+Air quality is possibly the most important of all environmental issues facing humankind.
+Air quality is directly affected by the built environment, from the way we generate energy, to the energy we use for heating and cooling buildings, to the energy used in the transportation sector.
+All of these activities emit gasses.
+We cannot survive without oxygen (O2) for much longer than three minutes, and health problems such as asthma, emphysema, lung cancer, and other respiratory disorders are associated with polluted air.
+Reducing pollution and particulate matter benefits everyone.
+Simple reduction in emissions through efficient use of energy can improve air quality.
+Energy-efficient buildings and the use of alternative energy sources can reduce air emissions from the building sector.
 In the transportation sector, reducing miles traveled by vehicles with internal-combustion engines is one effective strategy for improving air quality.
 Together these two sectors contribute approximately 38% of greenhouse gas emissions.

 For decades, transportation policy and infrastructure investments have focused on supporting motorized vehicles.
 That focus created a legacy that we are now working to overcome.
-Chapter 6, Transportation, focuses on a shift to retrofitting our infrastructure and policies to emphasize nonmotorized and public transportation, and to create a diverse, safe, efficient, and well connected transportation system that also stands to benefit air quality and emissions.
+Chapter 6, Transportation, focuses on a shift to retrofitting our infrastructure and policies to create a diverse, safe, efficient, and well connected transportation system that also stands to benefit air quality and emissions.